igor-vovk/cats-effect-simple-di/README.md

 You can have multiple dependencies objects and combine them together.
-In this case, you can either reuse the same `Allocator` object or create a new one for each dependency object, but wrap their instantiation in `allocator.allocate { ... }` so that they are shut down in the right order:
+In this case, you can either reuse the same `Allocator` object or create a new one for each dependency object, but wrap their instantiation in `allocate { ... }` so that they are shut down in the right order:

 Example reusing the same `Allocator` object: